 - Da Vinci hysterectomy malpractice lawsuits

 Plaintiff is a 35-year-old woman who goes to Shady Grove Adventist Hospital in Rockville for a total laparoscopic hysterectomy with bilateral salpingectomy after childbirth.
 It is called a cesarean hysterectomy but it is really two separate procedures: a C-section and a hysterectomy.
 The latter procedure involves removal of the cervix, both ovaries, and fallopian tubes.
+It makes sense to do them both at the same time because the patient has just one procedure instead of two.

 During the procedure, a crush injury occurs to the right ureter, allegedly because the OB/GYN did not know the where the uterus was.
 Once her doctors realize this, she correctly orders a urology consult during the procedure.
 The urologist finds injuries consistent with a significant ureteral injury and places a stent.
 Once the stent is in place, defendant doctor re-assumes care of the plaintiff in order to complete the hysterectomy.